How to get your RV ready for summer

 Can I install a child car seat in an RV?

-- The simple answer is that there is no safe or legal way to transport a child in a harnessed car seat or a booster seat in an RV
+- The simple answer is that there is no safe or legal way to transport a child in a harnessed car seat or a booster seat in an RV.

-- RVs are not built to the same standards as other vehicles
+- RVs are not built to the same standards as other vehicles.

-- Contact us at 1.877.247.5551 or roadsafety@bcaa.com to connect with one of our BCAA Child Passenger Safety Educators.
+- If you have questions about car seats, contact us at 1.877.247.5551 or roadsafety@bcaa.com to connect with one of our BCAA Child Passenger Safety Educators, or find a list online here.

 Review your BCAA Membership coverage